 There were four regular meetings of the Board in 2023 and one special meeting.
 Each director attended all of the meetings of the Board.
 Each independent director also attended all committee meetings for the committees on which the director served in 2023.
 Although our company does not have a policy regarding board members' attendance at the Annual Meeting, all of our directors participated in the 2023 annual meeting of stockholders.
 In accordance with NYSE requirements and our Corporate Governance Guidelines, the independent directors of the Board regularly meet in executive session without management present.
-Generally, these executive sessions follow a meeting of the Audit Committee.
+Generally, these executive sessions follow a meeting of the Board or of the Audit Committee.
 If the executive session follows a meeting of the Audit Committee will preside over the executive session.
 If the executive session follows a meeting of the Board, the lead independent director will preside over the executive session.
-In 2023, the independent directors of the Board meeting of the Board meeting of meeting of the Board meeting of the Board meeting of the Board independent director will preside over the executive session.
-In 2023, the independent directors of the Board meeting in executive session nine times without management present.
+In 2023, the independent directors of the Board met in executive session nine times without management present.